-Key Tips to Write the Project Section on LinkedIn
+Key Tips to Add Projects to LinkedIn

 If you are looking for more ways to lure employers on LinkedIn, don’t look at the common areas of the website (like Education, Experience, or Summary).
 Better pay attention to the Projects Section.
 This LinkedIn’s powerful part influences the search algorithm of the site.